mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The specific operation that discovered the error
 MUST abort and raise an exception if it was a write.
 It MAY be retried if it was a read.
-(The Read Preferences spec includes retry rules for reads.)
+(The Server Selection spec describes retry options for reads.)

 The client SHOULD clear its connection pool for the server: if one socket is bad, it is likely that all are.